zacpez/appear/README.md

 ## Installation steps

-Appear can be installed with Python package manager.
+Appear Schema can be installed with Python package manager.

 ``` bash
 pip install appear-schema